Exploring New Partnerships for Sustainable Local Economic Development: DeLoG at the 4th World Forum of Local Economic Development

-Under the latter one, DeLoG, together with FMDV and UNCDF, organized an interactive panel titled “Supporting Local Economic Development and Integrated Local Development: Changing Development Institutions in a Changing World” that took place on 19 October from 11.15 am – 1 pm.
+Under the latter one, DeLoG, together with FMDV and UNCDF, organised an interactive panel titled “Supporting Local Economic Development and Integrated Local Development: Changing Development Institutions in a Changing World” that took place on 19 October.

 Christel Alvergne, Deputy Director of the Local Development Finance Practice, underlined the importance of functioning donor-state relations and mutual understanding and support.
 She stated that each country and context needs to be taken into account when designing financial projects, nevertheless, that there are many experiences to draw lessons from.
 She addressed the need for blended financing mechanisms, such as project based funding and private public/cooperative partnerships to enlarge the funding base and generate more resources for local development.

-Next, Khady Dia Sarr, Program Director for the Dakar Municipal Finance Program referred to this missing link.
-Since 2012, she has been holding the position of this program, which has provided critical technical and financial support to the city of Dakar as it prepares to launch the regions first Municipal Development Bond.
+Next, Khady Dia Sarr, Programme Director for the Dakar Municipal Finance Programme referred to this missing link.
+Since 2012, she has been holding the position of this programme, which has provided critical technical and financial support to the city of Dakar as it prepares to launch the regions first Municipal Development Bond.
 She gave an insight into the years-long process of consultations with various financial and political stakeholders, including risks assessments, study tours and skepticism as well as support to building such bond.

 “The need for better designed and adapted international financing strategies, including innovative instruments to leverage domestic finance in support to the capacities of local and regional governments as drivers of sustainable LED.”

-In general, the Forum provided a platform for international dialogue and experience sharing on LED, with various discussions on LED as an operational and strategic approach to localize the 2030 Agenda and its SDGs.
+In general, the Forum provided a platform for international dialogue and experience sharing on LED, with various discussions on LED as an operational and strategic approach to localise the 2030 Agenda and its SDGs.
 It created synergies between local authorities, regions and local economic development institutions in several countries.
-Please visit the forum´s website for further information and the agenda.
+Please visit the forum's website for further information.